valena1994/it-troubleshooting-portfolio/README.md

 # IT Troubleshooting Portfolio

 ## About This Portfolio
-Three real-world IT support scenarios documented in professional ticket format.
+Real-world IT support scenarios documented in professional ticket format.
 Each scenario includes symptoms, troubleshooting steps, root cause analysis, resolution, and tools used.

 ## Environment
 - Linux (Debian on Chromebook)